syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

   #highlight-end
 ```

-For simplicity, we will load the pipeline image directly into the KinD platform cluster
+For simplicity, we will load the pipeline image directly into the KinD Platform Cluster
 with the command below:

 ```bash title="Load image to KinD cache"